kysely-org/kysely/README.md

 ```

 The `up` function is called when you update your database schema to next version and `down`
 when you go back to previous version.
-The only argument to the methods is an instance of
+The only argument to the functions is an instance of
 `Kysely<any>`.
 It is important to use `Kysely<any>` and not `Kysely<YourDatabase>`.
 Migrations
 should never depend on the current code because they need to work even if the code changes
 completely.
 Migrations need to be "frozen in time".